ARMmbed/mbed-os-example-client/README.md

 ## Build instructions

 ### Installing and building
+1. Connect the frdm-k64f to the internet using the ethernet cable
+2. Connect the frdm-k64f to the computer with the micro-USB cable, being careful to use the micro-usb port labled "OpenSDA"

-1. Install Yotta.
+3. Install Yotta.
 See instructions from http://docs.yottabuild.org/#installing
-2. Install needed toolchains (arm-none-eabi-gcc).
+4. Install needed toolchains (arm-none-eabi-gcc).
 Refer to the yotta installation page (in step 1 above) for instructions on how do install the toolchains.
-3. Clone **lwm2m-client-example** from https://github.com/ARMmbed/lwm2m-client-example
+5. Clone **lwm2m-client-example** from https://github.com/ARMmbed/lwm2m-client-example
-4. `cd ` **lwm2m-client-example**
+6. `cd ` **lwm2m-client-example**
-5. Open file main.cpp, edit your mbed Device Server's Ipv4 address and port number in place of  `<xxx.xxx.xxx.xxx>` and `<port>` in `coap://<xxx.xxx.xxx.xxx>:<port>` so that it looks something like this `coap://192.168.0.1:5693`
+7. Open file main.cpp, edit your mbed Device Server's Ipv4 address and port number in place of  `<xxx.xxx.xxx.xxx>` and `<port>` in `coap://<xxx.xxx.xxx.xxx>:<port>` so that it looks something like this `coap://192.168.0.1:5693`
-5. Set up target device, `yotta target frdm-k64f-gcc`
+8. Set up target device, `yotta target frdm-k64f-gcc`
-6. Type `yotta build`
+9. Type `yotta build`

 Binary file will be created to /build/frdm-k64f-gcc/source/ - folder

 ### Flashing to target device

+You need to plug in the USB cable on J26 port on the K64F borad and other end into  USB port of your computer.
 Supported mbed board have drag&drop flashing capability.
 All you need to do is to copy the binary file to board's usb mass storage device and it will be automatically flashed to target MCU after reset.
+You can find the binary file from `cd lwm2m-client-example/build/frdm-k64f-gcc/test/helloworld-lwm2mclient/` with following name `lwm2m-client-example-test-helloworld-lwm2mclient.bin`

 ## Testing